Our Commitment to Integrity and Ethics

 Even if I submit the report confidentially, is it possible that the computer I am using could be used to identify me as the person submitting?

-NAVEX Global, the company that runs the EthicsPoint system, does not generate or maintain any internal connection logs with IP addresses, so no information linking your computer to EthicsPoint is available.
+NAVEX Global, the company that runs our Speak Up line, does not generate or maintain any internal connection logs with IP addresses, so no information linking your computer to EthicsPoint is available.

 If you feel uncomfortable making a report on your work computer, you have the option of using a PC outside your work environment (such as one located at an Internet café or at a friend’s house).